 Table 1 shows the soil micronutrient levels for plots without fertilizer application for both trials.
 The hot-water test for B and the DTPA test for Cu, Mn, and Zn are the soil-test methods recommended by the north-central region soil-testing committee (NCERA-13).
 This committee recommends the Mehlich-3 test for P and K but not for Cu, Mn, and Zn because of non-existing calibrations with crop response in the region.
-Soils also were analyzed by this method, however, because it is being used by some private laboratories.
-The soil-test data across the three years for the non-fertilized plots of both trials show the common temporal variation observed in soil testing.
+Soils also were analyzed by this method because it is being used by some private laboratories.
+The soiltest data across the three years for the nonfertilized plots of both trials show the common temporal variation observed in soil testing.
 Decreases or increases over time might be attributed to crop removal interacting with undetermined year effects.

 Iowa State University has micronutrients soiltest interpretations only for Zn in corn and sorghum.
-A soil Zn level less than 0.9 ppm by the DTPA method is considered deficient or marginal.
-Other states of the region have similar interpretations for Zn.
-Other states consider sufficient levels of 0.5 to 2 ppm for B (hot-water method), and 0.2 ppm for Cu and 1 to 2 ppm for Mn (both by the DTPA method), but these interpretations may or may not apply to Iowa soils and crops varieties.
+A soil Zn level less than 0.9 ppm by the DTPA method is considered deficient or marginal (see Extension Publication PM 1688).
+Other states have approximately similar interpretations for Zn.
+Other states consider sufficient levels of 0.5 to 2 ppm for B (hot-water method) and 0.2 ppm for Cu and 1 to 2 ppm for Mn (both by the DTPA method), but these interpretations may or may not apply to Iowa soils and crops varieties.

-Tables 2 (for the trial with application to soil) and 3 (for the trial with application to foliage) show that corn and soybean grain yield levels ranged from normal to very high across the three years.
-However, there was no statistically significant yield increase from application of any micronutrient in any trial or year.
+Tables 2 (for the trial with application to the soil) and 3 (for the trial with application to the foliage) show corn and soybean grain yield levels ranged from normal to very high across the three years.
+However, there were no statistically significant yield increases from application of any micronutrient in any trial or year.
 In contrast to results for grain yield, fertilization often increased the micronutrients concentration in grain (not shown).

-A lack of grain yield response to Zn agrees with interpretations used in Iowa (for corn) and some other states of the region, because the observed Zn soil-test results using the DTPA method for non-fertilized plots varied from 0.5 to 1.7, which are classified marginal to more than adequate.
-A lack of yield response to Cu and Mn agrees with interpretations from other states because observed soil-test results were much higher than levels considered sufficient.
-Concerning B, interpretations from other states predicted a yield increase in some years of both trials that was not observed.
+A lack of grain yield response to Zn agrees with interpretations used in Iowa or other states of the region, because the observed Zn soil-test results for the DTPA method for nonfertilized plots varied from 1.7 to 5.8, which are classified as higher than adequate.
+A lack of response to Cu and Mn agrees with interpretations from other states because soiltest results were much higher than levels considered sufficient.
+Concerning B, the lowest value of interpretations from other states predicted no yield increase at any site or year, but the highest value predicted increases that were not observed.